 How To Read Football Point Spreads When Betting

-When looking at a football betting line, the first thing you will see are the two teams competing against each other.
+When looking at a football betting line, the first thing you will see is the two teams competing against each other.
 Each team will have several columns next to it, with numbers and signs in each column.
 For this section, pay attention to the first column.
 This is known as the “point spread” column.
 A point spread is a predetermined point coverage that the end result of the game must match in order for your bet to be successful.
 For example, the Kansas City Chiefs are set to take on the New England Patriots.
 A point spread will read something like this:

 KC +7 ½ (-105), NE -7 ½ (-115)

 The letter grouping is the abbreviation for each team.
 The first number is the point spread.
 The (+) or (-) sign is an indicator of who the oddsmakers think is favored to win the game—the minus sign is the favorite and the plus sign is the underdog.
 So, if you were to place a bet on the Patriots to win the game, they would have to beat the Chiefs by 7 or more points for your bet to win.
 If you bet on the Chiefs, a Chiefs victory or Chiefs loss by less than 7 points will grant you a winning bet.
 The second number has to do with your winnings.
 In this case, you would have to wager $105 to win $100 on your bet.
-When you see a (+) sign in front of that second number, it indicates how much you stand to win with an $100 bet.
+When you see a (+) sign in front of that second number, it indicates how much you stand to win with a $100 bet.

 Betting On The Money Line

 What is money line betting in the NFL?
-The money line, or “American odds”, as it sometimes referred to as, is an alternative form of betting on a game.
+The money line, or “American odds”, as it sometimes referred to as an alternative form of betting on a game.
 The money line information can be found in the second column.
 Betting on the money line involves picking a team to win outright with no concern over the point spread—you are essentially taking out the first number in the point spread sequence.
 A money line bet will look like this:

 KC (+105), NE (-130)